rebeccachan13/TotallySecureMathApp/README.md

 - Avoid storing sensitive data in plain text or using hardcoded credentials
 - Implement secure storage solutions for sensitive data, such as secure file storage systems or encrypted databases
 - Ensure compliance with data protection standards and regulations to protect user privacy and data integrity

+**Improper Authentication:**

+- Passwords should not be stored in plain text or used as hardcoded credentials.
+- Implement safe password storage by hashing passwords using a strong algorithm and unique salts.
+- Use safe mechanisms for salt generation, and guarantee that passwords are securely checked during authentication.
+- Increase user trust and security by implementing effective authentication procedures, lowering the risk of illegal access.

 **Code Injection:**